JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes.md

 ## Theme Description File

+The most important file in every theme project is the theme description file.
 The content of the default file generated with the [Theme wizard](creating_plugin_project.md) is a short set of key–value pairs:

 ```json